Dear First Time Parent,

 How to Help Your Child Have a Great Time at Camp by Bruce Muchnick, EdD

 Summer at camp is more than just a vacation.
-At camp, kids learn to appreciate the outdoors, experience the companionship of other children and young adults working as counselors, learn skills that enhance self-reliance, cooperation with others and a sense of life larger than one’s self.
+At camp, kids learn to appreciate the outdoors, experience the companionship of other children and young adults working as counselors, learn skills that enhance self-reliance, cooperation with others and a sense of life larger than one’s self, while they also do other activities like playing, camping or fishing, using equipment as the fishing tackle kits for bass that are great for fishing activities.
 Hopefully, the acquisition and refinement of such skills will contribute in positive and significant ways to the child’s adjustment and will carry over into his/her adult years.

 Camp makes it easy for kids to have fun, relax and experience the spontaneous joys of childhood.
 A summer at camp is often perceived by; children, parents, community leaders, clergy and social service agencies as a respite from the strains of everyday family life and the pressures and tensions of school.